Here's What '13 Reasons Why' Fans Should Know About Monty's Fate In Season 3

 When 13 Reasons Why debuted, it was immediately clear Bryce Walker was the main villain of the series, but the ending of Season 2 pretty much horrified everyone, and many fans began to consider Bryce's ever-loyal lackey Montgomery de la Cruz as even worse than the serial rapist himself.
 In Season 3, both characters' private lives were explored more than ever before, and both had shocking story arcs.
 Spoiler alert: This post contains spoilers from the finale of 13 Reasons Why Season 3.
-After finishing the new season, fans are left with the pressing question of who killed Monty in 13 Reasons Why and what his death means for Season 4.
+After finishing the new season, fans are left with the pressing question of what happened to Monty in 13 Reasons Why Season 3, and what his fate means for Season 4.

 Monty spends most of Season 3 terrorizing his fellow classmates as per usual, with a particular focus on Tyler Down.
 As fans will recall, at the end of Season 2, it was revealed that Monty had been behind all of the threatening messages sent to the Liberty High students to intimidate them out of testifying against Bryce, and in a controversial scene at the very end of the season, Monty used a mop handle to sexually assault Tyler in the school bathroom.
 Thankfully, Tyler made great strides in recovering from his trauma in Season 3 with the help of his now more-dedicated network of friends, even finding the strength to publicly come out as a rape survivor.